-No constraints, i.e. bonds are represented by a harmonic or a Morse potential (depending on the setting of morse) and angles by a harmonic potential.
+No constraints except for those defined explicitly in the topology, i.e. bonds are represented by a harmonic (or other) potential or a Morse potential (depending on the setting of morse) and angles by a harmonic (or other) potential.

 hbonds